deeptools/HiCExplorer/docs/index.rst

-:ref:`hicValidateLocations`         Compare the loops with known peak protein locations :ref:`hicCompartmentsPolarization`  Compute the global compartmentalization signal :ref:`chicQualityControl`           Quality control for cHi-C data :ref:`chicViewpointBackground`      Background model computation for cHi-C analysis :ref:`chicViewpoint`                Computation of all viewpoints based on background model for cHi-C analysis :ref:`chicSignificantInteractions`  Detection of significant interactions per viewpoint based on background model :ref:`chicAggregateStatistic`       Compiling of target regions for two samples as input for differential analysis
+:ref:`hicValidateLocations`         Compare the loops with known peak protein locations :ref:`hicCompartmentsPolarization`  Compute the global compartmentalization signal :ref:`chicQualityControl`           Quality control for cHi-C data :ref:`chicViewpointBackgroundModel` Background model computation for cHi-C analysis :ref:`chicViewpoint`                Computation of all viewpoints based on background model for cHi-C analysis :ref:`chicSignificantInteractions`  Detection of significant interactions per viewpoint based on background model :ref:`chicAggregateStatistic`       Compiling of target regions for two samples as input for differential analysis